smartlook/segment-smartlook-ios/README.md

-# segment-smartlook-ios
-Smartlook integration into Segment
+# Smartlook integration into Segment